pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > P5, C1, L21: I am not a statistician but for me, a filter changes something in the data and does not only rank the original data, but maybe I am wrong.

-Filters do not change the data, they simply create a ranking of variables based on their heuristic.
+Filters in the sense of machine learning do not change the data, they simply create a ranking of variables based on their heuristic.
 Such rankings can then be used for further variable selection or combined with rankings from other filters (in an ensemble filter scenario).

 > P5, C1, L58: Not clear to me.
 I expect that specific filters work better for specific algorithms.
 Therefore, I am skeptical that the combination is better if every filter results in different ranks?